 Learn how to find a school that offers television production programs.
 Explore what you'd learn in a certificate program or an associate's, bachelor's or master's degree program in television production.
 Review the requirements for completing these programs, such as an internship at a TV station or a capstone project.
-Schools offering Radio Broadcasting degrees can also be found in these popular choices.

 Television production programs are available at both the undergraduate and graduate levels, meaning that there is definitely a program to fit your needs.
 Keep reading this article to find out more about the different programs available to students, as well as what to expect from a television production degree or certificate program curriculum.